About Laura Gillian

 - Identify the quiet stories that both inform and impede their parenting

 - Recognize and find ways to reduce the impact of influential negative events.
-For some, this may also require the support a mental health professional.
+For some, this may also require the support of a mental health professional

 - Strengthen and make conscious space for good stories – Yay!